dborgesm/Advanced-Internal-Rating-Based-Modelling/README.md

 # Advanced Internal Rating-Based Modelling

-In this analysis is presented how to create a scorecard using [Lending Club](https://www.lendingclub.com) loan data, the steps involved are data preprocessing, normalizing the data using weight of evidence, modelling using logistic regression and measuring the performance of the model with the help of the confusion matrix and the ROC curve.
+In this repository is presented how to create a scorecard using [Lending Club](https://www.lendingclub.com) loan data, the steps involved are data preprocessing, normalizing the data using weight of evidence, modelling using logistic regression and measuring the performance of the model with the help of the confusion matrix and the ROC curve.
 In addition, two Loss Given Default models were develop using Random Forest and XGBoosting, the importance of the features will be analyzed, and the final model will be selected comparing performance metrics.

 ## Data preprocessing